 You’ve already known that it’s the virtual reality show, where Martin- the creator, the GOD of the show- I recall, the last episode’s rhetorical analysis clearly shows how he tries to clarify the relations between the “God & the people,” and “living and the dead.”

-In fact, George warns through his perfect writings to mankind how they don’t fear fighting death, just for the sake of either living or for thrones, which didn’t matter after all.
+In fact, George warns through his perfect writings to humanity how they don’t fear fighting death, just for the sake of either living or for thrones, which didn’t matter after all.

-The show is not based on any sort of entertainment, not the hype that Starbucks fell into about a coffee cameo, and not the choice of what people desire.
+The show is not based on entertainment, not the hype that Starbucks fell into about a coffee cameo, and not the choice of what people desire.

 And as long as these things remain, ‘the division of Kings and Queens,’ ‘houses and bannermen, ‘power and forces,’ and of course ‘George R R Martin,’ there wouldn’t be the end of Game of Thrones.